-- (a) From Card Canyon Bridge downstream to Cutler Marsh including all three impoundments: - Trout limit 4 - (b) From Card Canyon Bridge upstream to the highway bridge at Red Banks Campground, including all tributary streams in between: - Trout and whitefish (in aggregate) limit 2 - ARTIFICIAL FLIES AND LURES ONLY - (c) From the highway bridge at Red Banks Campground upstream to Idaho state line, including all tributaries: - CLOSED January 1 through 6 a.m. on the second Saturday of July (July 14) - Trout and whitefish (in aggregate) limit 2
+- (a) From Card Canyon Bridge upstream to the highway bridge at Red Banks Campground, including all tributary streams in between: - Trout and whitefish (in aggregate) limit 2. - ARTIFICIAL FLIES AND LURES ONLY - (b) From the highway bridge at Red Banks Campground upstream to Idaho state line, including all tributaries: - CLOSED January 1 through 6 a.m. on the second Saturday of July (July 13). - · Trout and whitefish (in aggregate) limit 2.

-LOST CREEK (Morgan County) (the entire drainage upstream, beginning at the bridge (culvert) approximately 1⁄4-mile above Lost Creek Reservoir; EXCEPT Squaw Creek)
+LOST CREEK (Morgan County)(the entire drainage upstream, beginning at the bridge (culvert) approximately 1/4 mile above Lost Creek Reservoir; EXCEPT Squaw Creek)

-- ARTIFICIAL FLIES AND LURES ONLY - CATCH AND RELEASE ONLY
+- · ARTIFICIAL FLIES AND LURES ONLY - CATCH AND RELEASE ONLY